ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ ARCore1.0InsideOutPositionalTracking.rar is a working Unity project you can use to build your own app with positional tracking enabled.
 You have to unzip it before importing it to Unity 2017.3.1f1 or later.

 ++ ARCore1.0InsideOutPositionalTrackingBasic.apk simple scene with positional tracking enabled.
-Should run smooth on all devices even the S7 and delivers the overall best experience.
+Should run smoothly on all devices even the S7 and will deliver the overall best performance.

-++ HelloARCore.apk	small app which visualises the scanning process of the ARCore app.
-Doesn't need to be signed because it does not run on the GearVR.
-ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).
+++ HelloARCore.apk	small non GearVR app which can visualise the scanning process of the ARCore app for you.
+This apk doesn't need to be signed but the ARCore app must be installed.
+ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf) and this app shows you how that lokes like.

-You have four options to get positional tracking to run on your phone.
+You have four options to get positional tracking to run on your phone and GearVR.
 I listed them in order of ease of use.

 Option 0 (quick option installing via sideloadVR):